janwilmake/blog/2019/how-to-code-more-and-plan-less.md

 date: 2019-05-01
 modified_at: 2019-05-02
 tags: [programming, productivity, shipping]
+description: Overcoming the PO Fallacy by moving todos into the codebase instead of GitHub to reduce context-switching and increase time spent coding versus planning.
 ---

 # The solution to the PO Fallacy - How to code more, and plan less